How to retry the failed test cases in TestNG?

 Executing test3 in CodekruTest class

-This interface is used to add the annotations at runtime programmatically, and its transform method executes on every test case run.
-So, we will rewrite the transform method and add the retryAnalyzer functionality in our test case at runtime.
+This interface is used to manipulate the annotations at runtime programmatically, and its transform method executes on every test run.
+So, we will rewrite the transform method and add the retryAnalyzer functionality.

 package Test;